37DG/4353-project/README.md

 3. Type 'docker compose up' in the terminal
 4. The website should be accessible from URI:8000

 NOTE: If any changes are made involving the database (like MYSQL_ROOT_PASSWORD), use 'docker compose down --volumes' then 'docker compose up'.

+Instruction for project v0.3.

+How to run:

+1. Clone the repository.
+The project MUST be run on a local system.
+Github Codespaces or similar cloud systems are not supported.
+2. Modify .env if necessary.
+Do not touch .env files or other configurations located further in the project and Vernon folders.
+3. Type 'docker compose up' in a terminal located in this folder.
+This will load 4 containers: Nelson, Vernon, MySQL, and PostgreSQL.
+4. If no errors occur, the website should be accessible from http://localhost:8000

+NOTE: If any changes are made involving the database (like MYSQL_ROOT_PASSWORD), use 'docker compose down --volumes' then 'docker compose up'.